 Pro Pooch have produced an oatmeal shampoo for dogs with sensitive skin which contains all of these ingredients and more, all chosen to soothe your dog's skin and prevent future issues.

-There are no artificial fragrances or colours added to our shampoo; we only use 100% naturally derived ingredients, natural skin moisturisers and absolutely no abrasive soap or damaging detergents which are not only damaging to your dog’s skin but are certainly not environmentally friendly.
+There are no artificial fragrances or colors added to our shampoo; we only use 100% naturally derived ingredients, natural skin moisturizers and absolutely no abrasive soap or damaging detergents which are not only damaging to your dog’s skin but are certainly not environmentally friendly.

 Always read the ingredient list on your bottle of dog shampoo to be sure of the quality of the product.

 Pro Pooch natural dog shampoo helps to maintain the pH balance of your dog's skin.
 Our dog shampoo is in the neutral pH range, around 7.

 What is the pH balance of my dog’s skin and what does it mean?

 The pH balance is a measure of the acidity or alkalinity level, normally ranging from 1 to 14 with 1 being highly acidic and 14 being highly alkaline.
 There are many factors to be considered that will affect the pH balance of your dog’s skin such as the breed, gender, location climate, diet and physical size of your dog.

 A dog’s skin pH level generally ranges from 5.5 to 7.5, leaning more toward an alkaline concentration.
 Pro Pooch natural dog shampoo will not disrupt the acid mantle of your dog’s skin, and so it controls the ever present bacteria, parasites and viruses that live there.